Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Effects of RG on scalar bosons in BM-universe with a cosmological constant

-In quantum mechanical system, the total wave function is always expressible in terms of different variables.
-In our case, we choose the following ansatz of the total wave function $\Psi$ in terms of different variable functions $\psi (x)$ and $\Theta(\theta)$ as follows:
+From the differential equation (\ref{b2}), one can see that the wave function $\Psi (t, r, \phi, z)$ is independent of the coordinates $t, \phi$ and $z$.
+Therefore, we choose the following ansatz for the wave function $\Psi (t, r, \phi, z)$ in terms of the radial function $\psi (r)$ as follows:

-where $E$ is the particles energy, $m=0,\pm\,1,\pm\,2,....$ are the eigenvalues of the angular quantum number.
-We are able to express total wave function in the above since the differential equation (\ref{b2}) is independent of the time $t$, angular $\phi$ coordinates, and $z$ coordinate.
+where $E$ is the particle's energy, $m=0,\pm\,1,\pm\,2,....$ are the eigenvalues of the angular quantum operator, and $k$ the wave-number which is arbitrary constant.

 Substituting the total wave function (\ref{b3}) into the differential equation (\ref{b2}) and after separating the variables, we obtain the differential equations for $\psi(x)$ as follows: